10 Best Herbal Essential Oils For Ankylosing Spondylitis

 salvia officinalis essential oil

-As with any complementary therapy, it is important to consult a healthcare professional before incorporating sage essential oils into a treatment regimen.
+Despite its traditional use, it is important to consult with a healthcare professional before using sage essential oils as a complementary therapy for ankylosing spondylitis.

 4. Cinnamomum zeylanicum